cagov/hub.innovation.ca.gov/docs/pages/data/idea-guidebook/resources-references/list-signatories.md

 <p class="text-lead">This is a list of all state entities that have signed the agreement.
 This list is updated whenever a new signatory is added.</p>

-Please [contact us](https://cagov.surveymonkey.com/r/CAIDEAFeedback) if you note any errors.

 | Name | Agency/Funding source |
 | --- | --- |
 | California Volunteers | |